Add as a Google preferred source

 • Unbranded query coverage: When users ask general questions in your category, who is getting recommended?
 If it is consistently your competitors, you have a structural content problem.

-Understanding what the AI visibility audit is about helps you understand how to run one and what metrics to see.
+Understanding what the AI visibility audit is about helps you figure out how to run one and what metrics to keep an eye on.

 How to run an AI visibility audit: The step-by-step process